 Bird Migration Patterns help support their long term survival but their routes and patterns differ widely.
 There are many influences on patterns of migration, some, notably many songbirds migrate by night, to maximize resting, foraging and feeding time during the day, others notably soaring birds migrate by day, optimizing their use of thermals to aid their gliding flight.
 Once migration has started many more influences come into play that affect stopover points along their journey, one such influence is changing magnetic fields .
 Another vital factor, particularly for waterbirds is the availability of a suitable chain of wetlands along the whole length of their migration journey.
 This vital chain of requirements has led to the development of Ramsar Sites and the concept of Important Bird Areas, IBA’s to ensure that these vital wetland staging posts are maintained and protected.

 Birds know when to migrate.
 Changes in light exposure and seasonal temperature swings initiate migratory journeys, but geographical features such as seas, oceans, deserts, mountains, coastlines and rivers predispose birds to concentrate their migration routes into generally more predictable Flyways.

-The African – Eurasian Flyway
+The African – Eurasian Flyway System

-The East Asian – Australasian Flyway
+The Asian – Australasian Flyway System

 These three Global Flyways are being actively supported by The Birdfair Project , however each of these is composed of smaller Continental Flyways, which again, often at specific locales, are composed of Regional and even Local Flyways.
 The term ‘Flyways’ is often used quite generally, and there does not appear to be universal agreement about some specifics, (which is probably not unexpected), but in relation to these four orders of magnitude, represent useful practical concepts in terms of understanding bird migration patterns.